🐾 La Ruche Animals – Old & New

 First published: August 2025

-At La Ruche, right next to Ursula Gîte in Nicorps, Normandy, animals aren’t just part of the scenery — they’re part of the family.
+At La Ruche, right next to Ursula Gîte in Nicorps, animals aren’t just part of the scenery — they’re part of the family.
 Over the years, we’ve shared our home with dogs, cats, chickens, ducks, and even llamas.
-Many arrived after being rescued in Normandy or rehomed from difficult pasts, and each one has a story worth telling 🐶🐔🦙.
+Many arrived after being rescued or rehomed from difficult pasts, and every single one has a story worth telling 🐶🐔🦙.

-Guests staying at our family-friendly gîte in Normandy often tell us that meeting our animals becomes one of their holiday highlights.
-From feeding the llamas to collecting freshly laid eggs, it’s all part of what makes a stay at Holidays-Normandy feel truly special.
+Guests staying here often tell us that meeting the animals becomes one of the highlights of their holiday.
+From feeding the llamas to collecting freshly laid eggs, it’s all part of what makes life at Holidays-Normandy feel a little different.

 🐕 Our Rescue Dogs – Loyal Hearts from Two Countries